How to Dry a Wet Baseball Glove? | Without Ruining It

 Image Source: Facebook.com

-Well, leather is like human skin.
-If you let it be wet for too long, it will start to deteriorate.
-And if it dries up too much, it will start to crack.
-A glove leather conditioner helps you find the sweet spot between too much and too little moisture.
+Leather is a lot like human skin.
+Leave it wet too long and it starts to deteriorate.
+Let it dry out too much and it starts to crack.
+A leather conditioner helps you land in the sweet spot between too much moisture and too little.

-Apply leather conditioner on a piece of clean cloth and rub it thoroughly into the leather.
-You need to rub gently, covering the entire surface of the glove.
-Do not go overboard with the amount of leather conditioner that you use, as that might do more harm than good.
+Apply the conditioner to a piece of clean cloth and rub it thoroughly into the leather.
+Work it in gently, covering the entire surface of the glove.
+Don’t go overboard with how much conditioner you use, since too much can do more harm than good.

-Once you are done with the three steps above, it’s time to let the glove rest.
-Place it in a dry location indoors and let it rest for at least 24 hours.
-Make sure the room is well-ventilated, but don’t let it sit under direct sunlight.
-After 24 hours, your glove should be back to its normal shape and color, and you can use it as usual.
+Once you’ve finished the steps above, it’s time to let the glove rest.
+Place it in a dry spot indoors and let it sit for at least 24 hours.
+Make sure the room is well ventilated, but keep it out of direct sunlight.
+After 24 hours, your glove should be back to its normal shape, weight, and color, and ready for regular use.

 Things to Keep in Mind When Drying Your Wet Baseball Glove

-Drying a wet baseball glove is really not that difficult once you know the right way.
-Here are a couple of good practices that you can adopt to make sure your glove is in good condition once you are done with it.
+Drying a wet baseball glove isn’t all that difficult once you know the right way to go about it.
+Here are a few good habits that’ll help keep your glove in good shape once you’re done.

-When a baseball glove gets wet, it gets heavy as it soaks up the water.
-It’s a good idea to weigh your glove once before you start the drying process and once after you are done drying it.
-If you have an idea of how much it weighs in normal conditions, you can use this info to figure out how much moisture is left in the glove after drying it.
+When a baseball glove gets wet, it gets heavier as it soaks up water.
+It’s a good idea to weigh your glove once before you start drying it and once again after you’re done.
+If you already know roughly how much it weighs under normal conditions, that comparison tells you how much moisture is still trapped inside after drying.

-You may have seen people put their gloves in the microwave or use a hairdryer to dry them faster.
-But if you want your baseball glove to last, that’s the last thing you want to do with it.
+You may have seen people microwave their gloves or blast them with a hairdryer to speed up drying.
+But if you want your baseball glove to last, that’s the last thing you should do.

-If the glove is drenched completely, you might get the bright idea of wringing it to get the last bit of water out as you would with a towel.
-But that’s an extremely bad idea.
+If the glove is drenched, you might get the idea to wring it out the way you would a towel to squeeze out the last bit of water.
+That’s an extremely bad idea.

-Wringing your baseball glove will not only cause it to become unshapely, but it can also damage the leather.
-You might not be able to reshape your glove at all once it dries up.
+Wringing your glove won’t just leave it misshapen, it can damage the leather itself.
+You might not be able to reshape it at all once it dries.

-Once your glove is fresh and dry, you might notice that its shape is slightly off.
-In that case, you might want to reshape the glove using a wooden or rubber mallet.
+Once your glove is fresh and dry, you might notice its shape is a little off.
+In that case, you’ll want to reshape the glove using a wooden or rubber mallet, or by cinching a ball into the pocket with rubber bands overnight.

 Parting Wisdom

-Drying a wet baseball glove is not as complicated as it may seem at first.
-Since it’s a piece of outdoor sports gear, a bit of rain will not ruin it.
-However, leaving it in a wet condition won’t do it any favor, either.
-My advice – after the game, take some time to tend to the glove and dry it properly.
+Drying a wet baseball glove isn’t as complicated as it might seem at first.
+It’s a piece of outdoor sports gear, after all, so a bit of rain isn’t going to ruin it on its own.
+But leaving it wet won’t do it any favors either.
+My advice: after the game, take a few minutes to tend to your glove and dry it properly before you put it away.

-I hope my five-step solution to drying a wet baseball glove could help you restore and preserve your glove without any hassle.
+I hope this five-step approach to drying a wet baseball glove helps you restore and preserve yours without much hassle.
 Cheers!

 Scroll to Top